apptainer/singularity-userdocs/cloud_library.rst

 Searching the Library for Containers
 ------------------------------------

-When it comes to searching the library, you could always go to: https://cloud.sylabs.io/library and search from there.
+When it comes to searching the library, you could always go to: https://cloud.sylabs.io/library and search from there thrught the web GUI.
 Or you can use ``singularity search <container/user>``, this will search the library for the ``<container/user>``.

 Using the CLI Search
 --------------------